 Defiance, new portrait in pastel

-Defiance Pastel on paper 12x15 inches A new portrait painting I was keen to try to capture the expression on the models face in this one.
+A new portrait painting I was keen to try to capture the expression on the models face in this one.
 She's got a really strong defiant profile.
-Ryan

 Sunday, January 08, 2012